PayButton/paybutton-server/README.md

 #### networkBlockchainClients
 ```
 type: {
-    "ecash": "chronik" | "grpc"
+    "ecash": "chronik",
-    "bitcoincash": "grpc"
+    "bitcoincash": "chronik"
 }
 default: {
     "ecash": "chronik",
-    "bitcoincash": "grpc"
+    "bitcoincash": "chronik"
 }
 ```
 > Which client to use to get the blockchain information for each network.
-Currently, only "chronik" is supported for eCash and Bitcoin Cash is not supported.
+Currently, only "chronik" is supported for eCash and Bitcoin Cash.

 #### networksUnderMaintenance